hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 rules are defined for each role, table, operation (*insert, select, update, delete*) by using the console or the :doc:`metadata APIs for permissions <../../api-reference/schema-metadata-api/permission>`.

-We'll list the different configuration operations available for defining permission rules and then take a look at how they're applicable to different operations.

 Operation permissions
 ---------------------